 From offshore drilling sites, these capsules allow for an interesting and unique sleep.

-The shape of Capsule Hotel is like something out of a science fiction film which in itself makes it definitely worth a visit.
+The shape of Hotel is like something out of a science fiction film which in itself makes it definitely worth a visit.
 With that in mind, you will have to upgrade to the top package for a toilet, sheepskins and DVD player.

 Das Park Hotel, Austria

 As this hotel is unlike anything else and, as it ever changes, so does the prices.
 There is no set price for a nights stay and the simplistic rooms have a bed, blanket and lights.

 The hotel is offering you the chance to pay for the unique experience, for its creative space and aesthetic appeal.

 Back for its 29th year, the Icehotel in Sweden, Jukkasjarvi, opened its doors on the 14th December.

 Suites in the hotel take on a varied style each year can be designed to look like anything from a spaceship, lollypops to giant hotdogs.
 Wrap up warm and get cosy in the ice.